DD2480-gr25/jabref/assignment4.md

 Optional (point 2): relation to design pattern(s).

+## Further Improvements

+### Requirement R3 - Prompt user for network proxy password on startup

+Implementation of this was begun but never finished.

+There are a number of things that still need to be implemented.
+Currently, the buttons in the popup are not linked to actions correctly.
+The use of JavaFX's TextInputDialog would maybe need to be modified in order to allow the "Disable proxy" button to be linked to any action other than closing the popup.
+The entered password is also not being stored correctly, for unknown reasons.

+The inputField is also not currently suited for a password.
+The input would need to be hidden, and potentially also checked for validity.

+Apart from this, unittests would also be need to be added.

+### Requirement R4 - Prompt user for shared database password on startup

+Implementation of this was never started, but a lot of the functionality would be borrowed from the implementation of R3, above.

 ## Overall experience

 ### What are your main take-aways from this project?
 What did you learn?
 How did you grow as a team, using the Essence standard to evaluate yourself?